shermainelim/3D-website/README.md

 # Scrollable 3D Animation with Three.js

-- Watch the [full tutorial](https://youtu.be/Q7AOvWpIVHU) on FireShip YouTube
+- Watch the [full tutorial](https://youtu.be/Q7AOvWpIVHU) on Fireship YouTube

 ## Usage